 As a Men’s Fitness reader, you take your workouts seriously.
 But have you ever found yourself placing unreasonable demands on your body to the point of overtraining?

 Rest assured: If you're logging five hours of hardcore gym time every week, you probably aren’t at risk of overtraining.
 But if you're going longer than that, and training is becoming a borderline addiction even to the point of possible harm—it’s probably time to reassess your goals.

-Do you frequently have an unquenchable thirst?
-Are you starting to believe that no matter what you drink, you’ll still crave more?
-If this happens to be coinciding with a period of increased gym time, there’s an excellent chance that you’re overtraining.
+Often have an unquenchable thirst?
+Are you starting to believe no matter what you drink, you’ll still crave more?
+If this happens to be coinciding with a period of increased gym time, there’s an excellent chance you’re overtraining.
 Here's why: Your body might be in a catabolic state, meaning it's starting to consume its own muscle for protein.
 “Being in a catabolic state naturally causes dehydration,” says personal trainer and nutrition expert Jay Cardiello, C.S.C.S.
 The solution is simple: Drink plenty of water and get lots of sleep.

 It’s normal to have sore muscles for a day or two after a workout.
 But if you’re still sore past the 72-hour mark, be sure to schedule a break and rest.
 This type of extended soreness is a sign your muscles aren’t recovering, which negatively impacts on your muscle-building efforts.
 “You should be able to get in a gym session—in and out—in 45 to 75 minutes max," says Muscle Model champion and transformation trainer Micah LaCerte.